-Our definition of $M^{\spl}_{[k]}(n-1,1)$ requires that $(\sF_{\Lambda},\sF_{\Lambda^\sharp})$ defines an $R$-point of the canonical local model.
-In practice, characterizing the points in the canonical local model is a tricky problem, we refer the readers to the introduction of \cite{LUO2024}.
-In our case, $M^{\loc}_{[k]}(n-1,1)$ admits a moduli description using the \emph{strengthened spin condition} proposed by \cite{Smithling2015}.
-This condition is complicated and hard to check in applications.
-We prove that:
+Our definition of $M^{\spl}_{[k]}(n-1,1)$ requires that the pair $(\CF_{\Lambda},\CF_{\Lambda^\sharp})$ defines an $R$-point of the canonical local model.
+In practice, characterizing the points of the canonical local model is a subtle problem; we refer the reader to the introduction of \cite{LUO2024} for further discussion.
+In our setting, $M^{\loc}_{[k]}(n-1,1)$ admits a moduli description via the \emph{strengthened spin condition} introduced in \cite{Smithling2015}.
+However, this condition is intricate and often difficult to verify in applications.
+We prove the following: